-- Lead to a serious condition known as ectopic pregnancy, for those trying to have children
+- Lead to a serious condition known as ectopic pregnancy.

 - Cause pregnant women to deliver too soon.
-By quitting, your baby is able to get enough oxygen to grow.
-The Michigan Tobacco Quitline (1-800-QUIT-NOW) created a special program for you.
+Michigan Tobacco Quitline (1-800-QUIT-NOW) created a special program for you.
 Start building a plan today.

 Anxiety and mental health

-Users might find that anxiety and irritability goes up, which can take a toll on all their lives.
+Users might find that anxiety and irritability increase.
+This can take a toll on their lives.
 Tobacco use is also expensive.
-Prices and taxes continue to rise.
-The cost alone can affect your overall wellbeing.
+Prices continue to rise.
+The cost alone can affect your wellbeing.

 Sense of taste and smell

-On a less severe level, tobacco can dull your taste buds.
-This can reduce the joy you get from your favorite foods.
-It can cause nose blindness, too.
+Tobacco can dull your taste buds.
+This can reduce the joy you get from food.
+It can also cause nose blindness.
 That means your sense of smell goes away.
-You might want to come to your senses and quit, before you lose some of yours.
+You should quit before you lose some of your senses.

-The Michigan Quitline is 800.975.8102 (TTY users should call 711).
-It’s free to call and it’s open 24 hours per day.
-It also doubles your chances of quitting.
+The Michigan Quitline is 800.975.8102 (TTY 711).
+It is free to call.
+It is open 24 hours per day.
+It also improves your chances of quitting.
 Phone counseling can vary from a single call to several calls.
 There’s also a text message option.
-Various session topics can be anything from your history with tobacco to setting a quit date.
+Session topics can be anything.
+Topics might be your history with tobacco to setting a quit date.

-If you’re a Priority Health member, you have:
+If you are a Priority Health member, you have:

 - Access to a care manager at no cost

-- You may qualify for no-cost tobacco cessation coaching and nicotine replacement therapy through the Michigan Tobacco QuitLine – call toll-free 800.QUIT-NOW (784.8669), TTY users should call 711, or visit Michigan.quitlogix.org.
+- You may qualify for no-cost tobacco cessation coaching and nicotine replacement therapy through the Michigan Tobacco QuitLine – call toll-free 800.QUIT-NOW (784.8669), TTY 711, or visit Michigan.quitlogix.org.

 Not a Priority Health member?
 Ask your health insurance plan provider for resources.
-You can also check out the Quitline Profile for Michigan at any time to learn more, or talk to your doctor.
+You can also check out the Quitline Profile for Michigan.

 N4001-10 Approved MCH 10282019 10513DD 10/19